Kaoru2023/IT5016D-Research-Repository/Software Development Project/README.md

 "Option 6: Exit": Close the system.

 ## Examples
-To request assistance, choose Option 1. and provide required information.
-If you need change password, type "Change Password".
-A new password and a ticket number will be displayed.

 Help Desk Ticketing System Menu:
 1. Submit New Ticket
 2. Show All Tickets